eclipse-hono/hono/site/documentation/content/admin-guide/secure_communication.md

 ### Client Application

 When the connection between an application client and Hono (i.e. the Dispatch Router) is supposed to be secured by TLS (which is a good idea), then the client application needs to be configured to trust the CA that signed the Dispatch Router's certificate chain.
-When the application uses the `org.eclipse.hono.client.HonoClientImpl` class from the `client` module, then this can be done by means of configuring the `org.eclipse.hono.connection.ConnectionFactoryImpl` with a trust store containing the CA's certificate.
-Please refer to the [Hono Client configuration guide]({{< relref "hono-client-configuration.md" >}}) for details regarding the configuration properties that need to be set.
+Clients can use the `org.eclipse.hono.client.HonoConnection.newConnection(ClientConfigProperties)` method to establish a connection to Hono.
+The `org.eclipse.hono.config.ClientConfigProperties` instance passed in to the method needs to be configured with the trust store containing the CA's certificate.
+Please refer to the [Hono Client configuration guide]({{< relref "hono-client-configuration.md" >}}) for details regarding the corresponding configuration properties that need to be set.

 The `demo-certs/certs` folder contains the following demo keys to be used with client applications for that purpose.